Find out how these top international schools are working their way towards a greener, more sustainable future.

 In your opinion, what makes a school green?
 What are some sustainable practices GIIS has put in place?

-A truly green school will offer the students enough opportunities to participate in sustainable activities, inside and outside school.
-By being a member of Singapore’s Community in Bloom Programme, GIIS students get ample chances to learn about environmental conservation and contribute to the cause.
+A truly Green school will offer the students enough opportunities to participate in sustainable activities, inside and outside school.
+By being a member of Singapore’s Community in Bloom Programme, GIIS students get ample chances to learn about environmental conservation and contribute to the cause in meaningful ways.

-As well as smart elements like corridor lights with sensors and water coolers operated by solar energy, the school also works smartly by going paperless.
+The school building is laced with smart elements like corridor lights with sensors and water coolers operated by solar energy.
+At the same time, the school also works smartly by going paperless.

 How has your school adapted sustainability into its curriculum?